Veljko Petrović (poet): Biography

 Between the two wars, Veljko Petrović was active in the diplomatic service, and cultural and educational affairs.
 In 1918 he was elected a member of the Yugoslav Committee.
 At that time, Veljko hoped to be appointed ambassador to Budapest, but instead in 1919 he was appointed a clerk in the department of the Ministry of education for Bačka, Banat and Baranja in Novi Sad.
 Veljko Petrović was a mason and his rise in public and cultural-artistic life was undoubtedly supported from that milieu.
 He led many organizations, boards, associations, and was a keynote speaker who directed cultural trends.
 The following year, 1920, he was transferred to the Ministry of Education in Belgrade.
 Between 1921 and 1923, he was the head of the Cabinet of Ministers, then he was appointed a clerk in the Art Department, and from December 1924 he became an inspector in the same Ministry.
 Later, Petrović was promoted and was the head of the Ministry of Education for many years (1927).

 Veljko Petrović became vice-president of the Belgrade PEN Club in 1928.
 In 1929, with the help of Miloš Crnjanski, then a member of the press bureau at the Embassy of the Kingdom of Yugoslavia in Berlin, Veljko Petrović stayed in the German capital, where he met leading figures in German cultural life.

 In February 1936, the former corresponding member of the Serbian Royal Academy, Veljko Petrović, a writer, was elected a regular member.
 There was a Writers' Association in Belgrade in 1925, whose president was Petrović at the time.
 In Belgrade, a new association of writers was initiated by the Belgrade Center of the Pen Club.
 The first assembly of the Writers' Association was held in March 1937 in the hall of the Belgrade cafe "Kod dva jelena".
 Veljko Petrović was elected president at that stormy gathering, in front of about forty writers present.
 In January 1938, he was appointed program director of the Belgrade Radio Station.

+He died in Belgrade, at the time in SR Serbia, Yugoslavia.